 An important part of our strategy is to expand the types of products we offer.
-During the past few years, we have added licenses for new lines of women's suits, dresses, performance wear and sportswear.
+During the past few years, we have added licenses for new lines of women's suits, dresses, performance wear and sportswear, as well as luggage and women's handbags and small leather goods.
 In addition, we acquired a dress and sportswear manufacturer.
 We had limited prior experience designing, manufacturing and marketing these types of products.
 We intend to continue to add additional product lines in the future.
 As is typical with new products, demand and market acceptance for any new products we introduce will be subject to uncertainty.
 Designing, producing and marketing new products require substantial expenditures.
 We cannot be certain that our efforts and expenditures will successfully generate sufficient sales or that sales that are generated will be sufficient to cover our expenditures.
-For example, in March 2006, we entered into a license for women's sportswear under the Sean John label.
-This license was mutually terminated in January 2008, resulting in a charge to earnings in the fourth quarter of fiscal 2008.